DarrenM07/DFootball/README.md

 Without the crsf_token, an attacker could cause unauthorized actions, such as changing account information or executing transactions without the user’s consent, by exploiting the lack of protection by creating a malicious form that automatically submits data to your site on behalf of an unsuspecting user.

 **5. Explain how you implemented the checklist above step-by-step (not just following the tutorial).**
-1. Create a form input to add a model object to the previous app.
+1. Create a form input to add a model object.
-    1. Create a new file in the main directory with the name forms.py to create the structure of the form that can receive new Mood Entry datas.
-Add the following code to the forms.py file
+    1. Create a new file in the main directory with the name forms.py and add the following code :
     ```
     from django.forms import ModelForm
     from main.models import ObjectEntry

     class ModelObjectForm(ModelForm):
         class Meta:
-            model = ObjectEntry  #to indicate the model that will be used for the form.
-When data from the form is saved, the form's input will be saved as an object of MoodEntry.
+            model = ObjectEntry  #indicate the model that will be used for the form.
-            fields = ["name", "price", "description"] #to indicate the fields of the MoodEntry model that will be used for the form.
-The time field is not included in the fields list because it will be added automatically.
+            fields = ["name", "price", "description"] #indicate the fields of the ObjectEntry model.
     ```

-    2. Open the views.py file in the main directory and add the following import at the top of the file.
+    2. Open the views.py and add this code :
     ```
     from django.shortcuts import render, redirect
     ```

-    3. In the same file, create a new function with the name model_object that receives a parameter request.
-Add the following code below to produce a form that can automatically add a Object Entry data automatically when data is submitted from the form.
+    3. Create a new function with the name model_object and add the following code below :
     ```
     def model_object(request):
     form = ModelObjectForm(request.POST or None) #is used to create a new MoodEntryForm with the input from the user in request.POST entered into the QueryDict.